-This would be a lot easier if you always clean out grass after every mowing session.
+This would be a lot easier if you always clean out the grass after every mowing session.
 You can make use of a pressure washer to clean the mower deck.
 Ensure that you always remove every grass that may have been crushed and dried onto the metal.
 You can make use of a knife for this purpose.
-Use a silicone spray for the undercarriage to prevent build up during storage and also to preserve the mower.
+Use a silicone spray for the undercarriage to prevent build-up during storage and also to preserve the mower.

 5. Remove and Sharpen the Blade

 It is also important to remove and sharpen the blade before storing especially if you would be storing it at the end of a mowing season.
 There are different methods of doing this, all of which can be done with ease.

 This is the last thing to do when storing a lawnmower outside.
 It is important to cover the lawnmower so as to protect all the interior components from damage.
 You can make use of a tarp if you do not have a cover.